Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 This website has been tested on the following devices:
 * iPhone 11 - Safari
+* iPhone 6 - Safari
-* iPad - Safari
+* iPad Air 2 - Safari

 ### 4. Bugs & Problems

 The one major problem I encountered with the website was that the parallax effect doesn't work on mobile and tablet devices.
-To solve the issue I tried the following:
+To resolve the issue I tried the following:
 * Uploading small and medium-sized background images and creating separate media queries for each breakpoint (without parallax effect)
 * Removing the parallax effect and adding the background image to a container